 When Socialist Alternative first helped launch 15 Now Minnesota three years ago to fight for a $15/hr minimum wage in Minneapolis, many in City Hall claimed it was too high, impossible, and outside the role of city government.

-This is a victory that disproportionately impacts women and people of color, at a time when Trump and the Republicans are hell-bent on carrying out hateful right-wing policies that affect our City and our Ward.
+But we persisted, and we brought together a powerful coalition of social justice organizations, unions, faith groups, neighborhood organizations and supportive small businesses, based around grassroots organizing, protests, and strikes.
+Three years later, we’ve won a historic transfer of wealth from big business to 71,000 low-income workers in this city.
+This is a victory that overwhelmingly benefits women and people of color, at a time when Trump and the Republicans are hell-bent on carrying out hateful right-wing policies that affect our city and our ward.
 At least 42% of black workers, 54% of Latino workers, and 29% of working single mothers will directly benefit from this wage increase.

 Minneapolis is at a crossroads.
-Nowhere is this more evident than Ward 3, where US Bank stadium sits on one edge while working class people are increasingly getting priced out of the city.
+Nowhere is this more evident than in Ward 3, where US Bank stadium sits on one edge while working people and people of color are increasingly being priced out of the city.
 A $15 minimum wage is just one step in dealing with the devastating inequality in the Twin Cities.